Frequently Asked Questions

 Generally speaking, if you have your previous MA degree in history and you have completed an independent thesis we tend to accept 18-24 credits from that degree.
 If you have a degree outside history, accepting your Master's thesis is at the discretion of the committee.
 If they accept you are eligible for a maximum transfer of 24 credits.
 If they deny your thesis you will be required to pursue an MA here at Pitt and are only eligible for a 6-credit transfer.
 Typically, if your MA is not in history we do not accept you MA thesis and require you to pursue the MA at Pitt.

-Can I apply with a degree other than History?
+Can I apply with an undergraduate degree other than History?

 How important are foreign language skills?

-Given the profile of our graduate program with its focus on transnational, transcontinental, and world history, we consider foreign language skills and international experience a great advantage for incoming students.
-While students can improve their foreign language skills and learn one other language while they are in the program, reading skills in the language most relevant to the field of your interest is a prerequisite for admission to the program.
+Given the profile of our graduate program with its focus on transnational and world history, we consider foreign language skills and international experience a great advantage for incoming students.
+While students can improve their foreign language skills and learn a new language while they are in the program, reading skills in the language most relevant to the field of your interest is a prerequisite for admission to the program.

 How many students apply and how many are admitted each year?